-The spring preload setting is optimal when it is set for the weight of the rider and that of any baggage and a passenger, and thus ensures a compromise between maneuverability and stability.
+The best spring preload setting is achieved when it is set for the weight of the rider and that of any baggage and a passenger, thus ensuring an ideal compromise between maneuverability and stability.

 Take the weight off the rear wheel and swingarm.